Ice bowls make a fun and elegant centrepiece for a party and making them couldn’t be more straightforward with our Blu Tack Hack.

 - Attaching screws to the screwdriver for hard to reach places.

 - Holding parts in place while glueing.

 And now, to make gorgeous, elegant ice bowls!

 What you need to make an ice bowl using Blu Tack

-I packet of Blu Tack (Amazon).
+I packet of Blu Tack ((Amazon affiliate link).

 Hint: I advise using metal bowls for making ice bowls as both ceramic and glass.
 When water freezes, it expands and can cause glass and ceramic bowls to crack.

 Decorations to sit in the ice (I used edible flowers).